BradHutchings/Mmojo-Server-v1/docs/NEW-34-Build-linux-x86_64.md

 The resulting executable will run on any Linux x86_64 system.
 Support files can be packaged in an adjacent `mmojo-server-support` directory.

+Perform this step in your x86_64 build environment.
+The resulting APE file will be copied to your Mmojo SMB share.

 ---
 ## To Do - Build Steps